Where the Federal Contract Dollars Go

 - Percentage of Federal Contract Awards to Small Businesses

-To help you better review the data, you can sort any column or use the search bar to lookup up specific states by their abbreviation.
+Additionally, to help you better review the data, you can sort any column or use the search bar to lookup up specific states by their abbreviation.

 | Place of Performance | Total Federal Contract Awards | Other than Small Business Awards | Small Businesses Awards | % of Small Business Awards |